Tips for McKinsey Solve Game: practical advice for success

 1. Answering correctly is the best choice

-Solve lasts at least 70 minutes and is demanding.
+Solve can last between 70 and 110 minutes minutes and is demanding.
 Finding the right pace and allocating time to each task can be hard.
 Therefore, dedicate a reasonable amount of time to finding the best answer possible.

 2. After answering correctly, focus on being fast

 Of course, time is also important.
 After providing the correct answer, your priority is to be as fast as possible.
-Most of the times, Solve is presented as two games of 35 minutes each.
+Most of the times, Solve is presented as three games: Ecosystem Building and Redrock (35 minutes each), followed by Sea Wolf (30 minutes).

 The second game, Redrock Game, has different phases, and in the end, you will need to answer questions (more about it here).